Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 	ntedit -f Maize.contigs.polished.arrow.fasta \
                -r maize_k25.bf -k 25 -b Maize.contigs.polished.arrow.ntedit -t 24
 	```

+The output file of ntEdit polishing can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/ntEdit).
+The instruction can be found in the input folder.

 3. Quality assessment
 - After genome assembly and genome polishing, it is necessary to check the completeness and duplication of the assembly.
 BUSCO is a commonly used tool to assess the completeness of the genome assembly.
 Check the newest version at https://busco.ezlab.org/.
 The users can run BUSCO by using the following command line: